Copyright © 2019 Doctor Chuck Radis. All Rights Reserved

 It is New Year’s Eve on Peaks Island.
 A slushy mixture of ice and seawater churn and grind against the beach.
 A pale yellow half-moon throws a faint shadow over the schoolyard.
 Sandi and I lean into the wind as we inch our way uphill, barely at eye-level with plowed snow.

 A dug path leads to a modest shed-roofed cottage.
 Opening the door, Arnold Berndt, bent-backed and mostly deaf extends a hand and welcomes us inside.
 “It’s not much,” he says loud enough for him to hear himself, “but it keeps the rain out!”
-Arnold’s son, Peter—who undoubtedly shoveled the pathway–takes our coats and offers us a glass of wine.
+Arnold’s son, Peter—who undoubtedly shoveled the pathway—takes our coats and offers us a glass of wine.
 Across from where we sit, a chestnut-stained bookshelf takes up an entire wall.
-High up on the bookcase, an ancient copper lamp serves as a bookend.
+High up on the bookcase, an ancient copper lamp hangs from a chain next to the books .
 Arnold settles into a recliner and folds his hands, silently tapping his index fingers together.

 As he shifts his head, he suddenly yelps and reaches back to rub his neck.
 The sound is involuntary and sharp, like a wounded animal, and I realize his pain must be from the neuralgia I’m treating him for.
 Though Arnold has been my patient for several years, I know little about him beyond that he was born and raised in Germany and that he recently lost his wife of more than 50 years, Erna.
 He spends much of his day and night in the back room, resting in bed.
 The gabapentin I’ve prescribed for the nerve pain has been ineffective, even as I’ve titrated the dose higher and higher.
 Luckily, his son Peter is visiting from Europe and can shop and cook.
 As Mr. Berndt has declined, several island neighbors stop by regularly with hot meals and keep him informed of island news.

 “You know,” Arnold said, in a thick German accent, “I heard Hitler speak.”
 A blast of wind funneled up from the beach through a grove of staghorn sumac and alders, rattling and groaning against the cottage, the cottage that Arnold and Erna built by hand a few years after they first visited Peaks Island in the 1960s.
 I leaned forward.
 Arnold’s voice dropped to a whisper.
 “I went to a rally in… 1933.
 Yes, in 1933.
 Hitler’s voice was like both honey and hissing acid.
 He was not yet in power, but you could see it coming.
 I remember looking round at my friends and neighbors.
-They were nodding their heads.
-Afterwards, Erna a Jew, felt the stares, the suspicion, and we both knew that there would be a time when we must leave.”
+They were nodding their heads in agreement.

 “Did they allow you to stay?”
 I asked.